alexholcombe/PSYC3013/README.md

 ## Alex's Lecture 1: The Retina and blind spots

-* Wolfe et al. *Sensation and Perception* textbook chapters 1 and 2.
+* 10th or 3rd edition *Sensation and Perception* textbook chapters 1 and 2.

 * Stiefel, K., & Holcombe, A. O. (2014).
 EYES, CAMERA,  ACTION! *Scientific American Mind*, (May/June), 52–58.
 On e-reserve (on Canvas).
 Explains certain features of the retina by comparing it to digital cameras.